 Eatock Primary School is a non-denominational Community school.

 Children are taught RE according to Bolton's Agreed Syllabus (S.A.C.R.E).
 This covers Christianity and other world religions.
-If you would like to see what is taught, please come into school and we will be pleased to share with you.
-Your child can be withdrawn from RE lessons if you wish.

 Our daily assemblies have a weekly theme and an act of collective worship (Reflection).
 Children do not have to pray to God or sing if it is not appropriate to them.
 If you would like to withdraw your child from the daily assembly, please see the Headteacher.